Supporting entrepreneurship in the arts and sciences

 Campus partnerships to promote entrepreneurship

-We partner with the Center for Entrepreneurship to provide arts and sciences students at Rochester with the chance to participate in workshops, competitions, projects, and other opportunities to create value—both economic and social—in our communities.
+We partner with the Ain Center for Entrepreneurship and Innovation to provide arts and sciences students at Rochester with the chance to participate in workshops, competitions, projects, and other opportunities to create value—both economic and social—in our communities.

-The Kauffman Entrepreneurial Year (KEY) Program also offers selected students a fifth, tuition-free year of college to pursue entrepreneurial endeavors.
+The e5 Program (formerly known as KEY) also offers selected students a fifth, tuition-free year of college to pursue entrepreneurial endeavors.